Northland

 • Holiday Stays – Generic listing site for fairly expensive looking holiday homes and baches.
 09 434 4146; 027 482 6408.

-Walk along Waiotoi Rd for about 2.8 km.
-This becomes Pukenui Rd at a branch left, then a track called the Old Coach Road that follows a ridge to drop you onto Te Toiroa Rd.
+In the middle of Ngunguru turn left after the shops into Waiotoi Rd.
+Walk along this for about 2.8 km.
+It becomes Pukenui Rd at a branch left, then a track called the Old Coach Road that follows a ridge to drop you onto Te Toiroa Rd.
+The Old Coach Rd is very easy walking and takes about 25 minutes.
 After you have headed west on this a bit you turn right into Kaiatea Rd, and then right again into Matapōuri Rd to reach the coast.
 This now leaves you about 3 km north of Matapōuri.
-The coastal road to Matapōuri looks shorter, but presumably is busier and less safe for walking.
+All the above roads have very light traffic on them.
+The coastal road from Ngunguru to Matapōuri looks shorter, but presumably is busier and less safe for walking.

 You could still walk the 3 km east to Matapōuri, a very nice place by various accounts (especially Whale Bay).
 There is a store and a camping ground here.
 Otherwise, turn left over a bridge onto McAuslin Rd.
 Stay on this until a ‘T’ intersection, where the Whananaki Walkway departs past a gate in more or less the direction you have been travelling.
-There is limited beach access along the McAuslin Rd/Whananaki Walkway (only at Sheltered Bay).
-You can divert to the Capitaine Bougainville Memorial on the north point of Oruaea Bay.
+There is limited beach access along the McAuslin Rd/Whananaki Walkway (only at Sheltered Bay) and the track is a 4WD road with very limited shade.
+You can divert to the Capitaine Bougainville Memorial on the north point of Oruaea Bay (25 mins return – hide your pack on the Walkway).
 There are great views from here along the coast.

-The walkway becomes a well-graded farm track/driveway lined with pōhutukawa trees, going over a stile and behind private baches.
+The walkway ends as a well-graded farm track/driveway lined with pōhutukawa trees, going over a stile and behind private baches.
 You exit past Pitokuhu Point onto Pukekawa Rd back from the next beach.
 Continue on this to cross the spit to the southern shore of Whananaki Inlet and walk west along the water’s edge to the footbridge and cross over what is claimed to be the longest footbridge in the Southern Hemisphere.
-If the tide is high on the above-mentioned shore you can detour beforehand by taking the road going west from Whananaki South.
-If you turn right and go a short way to Whananaki North Rd you will pass public toilets, and off the road going north is the Whananaki Holiday Camp and a store.
+If the tide is high on the above-mentioned shore you should detour beforehand by taking the road going west from Whananaki South as property owners have strung an electric fence wire along their frontages to the water.
+Over the bridge a short way to Whananaki North Rd on the right are public toilets, and further on are the Whananaki Holiday Camp and a store.

 • Whananaki Holiday Park – Whananaki North Rd, Whananaki.
-Has cabins, tourist flats, tent sites and the Naki’d Inn hut specially for TA walkers (that’s ‘knackered inn’, if you didn’t get it.).
-There is a store at the campground.
+Has cabins, tourist flats, tent sites and the Naki’d Inn hut specially for TA walkers (that’s ‘knackered inn’, if you didn’t get it) – sleeps two, but there is another, larger hut as well.
+There is a small store outside the campground but it sells little suitable for hiking and you can forget about fresh fruit and vegetables.
 09 433 8896.

 • Motutara Farm – This is basic campground with cold water showers and pit toilets about 2 km off-trail from Whananaki Holiday Park further round the coast.
 42 Rockell Rd, 09 433 8252.
 And further again is the DoC Otamure Bay campsite, where it looks like you might be able to join up to the Onekainga–Morepork Track, or even just keep going around the coast to join up with the trail at Helena Bay, depending whether some of the roads are private or not.